josephwecker/gx/doc/tasks.md

   - (~) Abort early if the queue is backed up and it won't bump any existing priorities in the backup queue
   - (~) Hook into env and makefile flags
   - (~) Abstract out the key/value stuff (including macros sitting in gx.h currently)
+  - (~) Expansion (leftovers)
+    - (d) Populate main_head and main_tail in full iovec
+    - (~) hostid doesn't seem to be implemented in any meaningful way on computers these days.
+Use alternative more network related.